What to know about college wrestling weight classes

 To predict a student-athlete’s collegiate weight class, coaches look at how the recruit has competed over the course of a few years.
 For example, if a high school wrestler started at 106 his freshman year, then competed at 113 his sophomore year, and netted out at 120 his senior year, the coach will note this athlete’s gradual growth and most likely recruit him for 125.
 On the other hand, student-athletes who make major jumps from year to year could be considered for higher weight classes than they’re currently competing.
 Some wrestling coaches may even go as far as to look at the recruit’s parents to gauge where they’ll end up.
 But as a general rule of thumb, college coaches try to predict how much higher a recruit will go in weight classes, not lower.

 Even so, many college wrestlers continue to develop and get stronger after high school, which is why redshirting is more common in wrestling than other sports.
 Redshirting means the athlete can’t compete for one academic year, but they can still participate in practice.
 By doing so, they gain a fifth year of eligibility.
-This is a good solution for some college wrestlers who are preparing to jump weight classes, or for freshman who are still adapting to collegiate competition.
+This is a good solution for some college wrestlers who are preparing to jump weight classes, or for freshmen who are still adapting to collegiate competition.

 Another important consideration is the distribution of college wrestling weight classes.
 There’s an average of 29 wrestlers on a team, but they aren’t always distributed evenly.
 Naturally, many college wrestlers fall somewhere right in the middle—between 149 and 174.
 So, coaches might only have one or two wrestlers on each end of the spectrum.